idling-mind/docx_renderer/README.md

 ## Placeholders
 You can have placeholders for text, images, or tables.
-Placeholders can be added inside paragraphs or tables.
+Placeholders can be added as regular text.
 All placeholders should be enclosed within a pair of triple braces (`{{{` and `}}}`).

 ### Text